-- b.
-Informs IEP students and their parent(s)/guardian(s) of pertinent test information and the role of the IEP team in identifying test accommodations, if any, which the student may require in order to participate. - c.
-Discusses with the student and parents/guardians the consequences of the student not passing a state-mandated assessment (such as promotion/retention requirements, EOCs constituting 20% of the final course grade, and any relevant local policies).
-Documents the occurrence of this discussion. - 12.
-Ensures that all special education teachers have been trained to administer the GAA. - 13.
-Collaborates with Title III/ESOL colleagues to train the appropriate teachers to administer the Alternate ACCESS for ELLs. - 14.
-Coordinates with the System Technology Coordinator for the successful implementation of technologybased assessments including technology-related requirements for students with disabilities, scheduling, training, system requirements, and other communications.
+- 10. Provides technical assistance to special education teachers on test administration. - 11.
+Ensures that all due process rights pertaining to the testing programs are provided for students with disabilities. - 12.
+Ensures that appropriate documentation is maintained for all students with disabilities. - 13.
+Ensures that the following activities are completed by special education personnel in preparation for all state-mandated assessments. - a.
+Discusses the state-required tests with the students and parents/guardians. - b.
+Informs IEP students and their parent(s)/guardian(s) of pertinent test information and the role of the IEP team in identifying test accommodations, if any, which the student may require to participate. - c.
+Discusses with the student and parents/guardians the consequences of the student not passing a state-mandated assessment (such as promotion/retention requirements, EOCs constituting a percentage of the final course grade per SBOE Rule 160-4-2-.13 Statewide Passing Score, and any relevant local policies).
+Documents the occurrence of this discussion. - 14.
+Ensures that all designated special education teachers have been trained to administer the GAA 2.0. - 15.
+Collaborates with Title III/ESOL colleagues to train designated special education and/or ESOL teachers to administer the Alternate ACCESS for ELLs.